Analytics. Every click, mapped in real time.

 What the analytics stack actually does

-Raw click events in ClickHouse — every event, no aggregation at ingest
+Raw click events in your analytics store - every event, no aggregation at ingest

 Geo, device, referrer, and UTM breakdowns at the link level